Robust boundary integral equations for the solution of elastic scattering problems via Helmholtz decompositions: Boundary integral formulations

-The main thrust in regularized formulations~\cite{boubendir2015regularized} is the construction of a certain regularizing operator ${\cal R}$ that is an approximation of the operator that maps the left hand side of equation~\eqref{eq:DH} to the Dirichlet Cauchy data $(\gamma u_p, \gamma u_s)$ on $\Gamma$ corresponding to the Helmholtz solutions $u_p$ and $u_s$ in $\Omega^+$.
-At the core of the construction of regularizing operators lies the use of {\em coercive} approximations of {\rm DtN} operators which are typically represented in the form of Fourier square root multipliers.
-Once such an operator is constructed, approximations of {\rm DtN} operators are used to access the Neumann Cauchy data $(\partial_{\nnn}u_p, \partial_{\nnn}u_s)$ on $\Gamma$, which in turn leads via Green's identities to representations of the fields $(u_p,u_s)$ in $\Omega^+$.
-Specifically, using (cf. \eqref{eq:06:th:psido:exp} in Theorem \ref{th:psido:exp})
+The main thrust in regularized formulations~\cite{boubendir2015regularized} is the construction of a certain regularizing operator ${\cal R}$ that is an approximation of the operator that maps the left hand side of equation~\eqref{eq:DH} to the Dirichlet Cauchy data $(\gamma^+ u_p, \gamma^+ u_s)$ on $\Gamma$ corresponding to the Helmholtz solutions $u_p$ and $u_s$ in $\Omega^+$.
+At the core of the construction of regularizing operators lies the use of {\em coercive} approximations of {\rm DtN} (Dirichlet-to-Neumann) operators which are typically represented in the form of Fourier square root multipliers.
+Once such an operator is constructed, approximations of {\rm DtN} operators are used to access the Neumann Cauchy data $(\partial_{\nnn}^+u_p, \partial_{\nnn}^+u_s)$ on $\Gamma$, which in turn leads via Green's identities to representations of the fields $(u_p,u_s)$ in $\Omega^+$.
+Specifically, from \eqref{eq:representation}, the jump relations for the layer potentials and Theorem \ref{th:psido:exp}